marconarca/frontend-qualification-exercises/README.md

 - Code quality

 # Instructions
-1. Duplicate this repository and push it to a private repository on your personal GitHub account.
+1. Clone this repository and push it to a private repository on your personal GitHub account.
 Refer [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) to learn how to duplicate a repository.
 2. Implement the web application as described in the `Requirements` section.
 The candiate must use either `Next.js` or `SvelteKit` as the frontend framework.
 The web application must run locally by running the `npm start` command.
 The web application must then be accessible via a web browser at `http://localhost:3000`.
-3. Push your changes to your duplicated repository.
+3. Push your changes to your cloned repository.
-4. Add the following **ScaleForge** team members as collaborators to your duplicated repository:
+4. Add the following **ScaleForge** team members as collaborators to your cloned repository:
    - `rogermadjos`
+   - `Boniqx`
-   - `ccpacillos`
+   - `JohnPaulCalvo`

 # Requirements
 The web application displays a list of members and their corresponding details.
 The web application must implement the UI as specified in the provided Figma [file](https://www.figma.com/file/AwrMuHBOqmAAj0g8mv4MWb/Frontend-Test-Mockup-Design?type=design&node-id=4%3A121&mode=design&t=gNzV3SQsKXfkhEJR-1).
 The list of members can be fetched from the provided [GraphQL API](https://report.development.opexa.io/graphql).
 All the necessary information for using the GraphQL API is provided in the `Docs` section in the GraphQL Playground.
 In particular, the web application must use the following endpoints: